facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.bug-repro-trycatch-nested-overlapping-range.expect.md

 ## Error

 ```
 Invariant: Invalid nesting in program blocks or scopes.
-Blocks overlap but are not nested: Scope@0(2:24) ProgramBlockSubtree@17(18:26)
+Items overlap but are not nested: 2:24(18:26)
 ```